 You may wish to email your letter, or send it by post or registered mail.

 You will need to keep a copy of the letter and the delivery receipt if sent by registered mail.
-If you make a formal complaint to the Department of Mines, Industry Regulation and Safety (see Step Four) then you will be required to provide a copy of the letter that you sent to your employer and any response received as part of the process of making a formal complaint.
+If you make a formal complaint to Private Sector Labour Relations (see Step Four) then you will be required to provide a copy of the letter that you sent to your employer and any response received as part of the process of making a formal complaint.

 After your complaint form has been received, we will attempt to conciliate the matter.
 A conciliation officer will be assigned to your complaint, and will work with you and the employer to attempt to resolve the matter.
 This conciliation process usually takes approximately 21 days from when the conciliation officer first contacts you.

-If your issue is still not resolved, your complaint will be allocated to an Industrial Inspector for formal investigation.
-An Industrial Inspector is impartial and does not represent either employees or employers.
-Our role is to investigate possible breaches of employment laws.
+If your complaint proceeds to the formal investigation stage, an industrial inspector will be allocated to your case.
+An industrial inspector is impartial and does not represent either employees or employers.
+Their role is to investigate possible breaches of employment laws.

 During the formal investigation you will need to: